Shortcuts to Documents

 Recreation rooms, pool houses, storage sheds, detached garages, and other such accessory buildings are allowed in single family zones subject to certain limitations as listed on the single-family summary handout.

-Granny Flats are known in Glendora as Second Kitchen Units.
+Granny Flats are known in Glendora as Accessory Dwelling Units.
 These units provide separate and independent living quarters and can be rented out on a long-term basis.
 Guest Houses cannot be rented and are intended only for short-term stays by guests of the main house.
-The summary handout highlights the differences between Second Kitchen Units and Guest Houses and outlines the requirements for each.
+The summary handout highlights the differences between Accessory Dwelling Units and Guest Houses and outlines the requirements for each.